Launching MoonPay Enterprise: Stablecoin APIs for developers → Learn More

 Fungible and non-fungible tokens summarized

 As our lives become more digital, so too will our assets.
 Fungible and non-fungible tokens powered by distributed ledger technology are a promising solution for safe and effective asset tokenization, distribution, tracking, and management.
-They will have a profound impact on both individuals and organizations.

 Understanding the difference between fungible and non-fungible tokens is essential for those looking to navigate the digital asset space.
 With this knowledge in hand, you are one step closer to participating in the token economy.